codegirls/materials/section/ 	text_editor_tutorial_2.md

 	- Brace matching

 * Take a look at your code.
 Play around a bit: Remove a brace or an attribute.
 See if and what is changing.
 * **Now a little task for you:** Do you like the font of the text in the editor?
 It looks a bit oldschool, doesn't it?
-Try to change it into somehting a bit more modern!
+Try to change it into something a bit more modern!

 ### Something wrong?
 Yes, we tricked you a little bit -  but it was for a good cause.
 You found out that in a text editor, opposite to text processing programs like *Microsoft Word*, it isn't possible to change the font of the text.
 That is one of the most promiment characteristics of an editor.